FStarLang/fstar-vscode-assistant/DESIGN.md

 ### onDocumentRangeFormatting

-Re-formatting a document selection is a synchronous event in LSP.
-However, interactions with `fstar_lax_ide` and `fstar_ide` are asychronous.

-Since re-formatting is a purely syntactic task and does not rely on any specific F* typechecker state, for this event, we spawn a new process fstar.exe synchronously, and send it the `format` message with the content of the current selection, returning its result as the reformatted content.
+We spawn a new process fstar.exe, and send it the `format` message with the content of the current selection, returning its result as the reformatted content.